nishanmudalige/OptimizationParameterTuning/README.md

 A Machine Learning Approach for Hyper-Parameter Tuning of Unconstrained Optimization Solvers

 [📄 View the full documentation (PDF)](Documentation/STA378/main.pdf)
+## Week 10:
+- Felix:
+  - Merge all datasets into [complete_dataset](Julia Notebook/results/complete_dataset_as_of_nov6.csv)
+  - Extract information such as height from expression trees
+  - Update decision_tree.ipynb (remove columns from meta)

 ## Week 9:
 - Nishan and Sage: Meet later this week to discuss factor analysis and PCA